mesonbuild/wrapdb/README.md

   copied onto the upstream's source tree, but it is generally not accepted to override upstream files.

+- It is often easier to develop in `subprojects/my-project` directory and update packagefiles directory at the end.
+This can be done using `tools/update-packagefiles.py` script.

 - Add your release information in `releases.json`.
 It is a dictionary where the key is the wrap name and the value is a dictionary containing with the following
   keys: